+The revision r2 adds an analysis in terms of changes needed to VTM 9.1 to support this functionality.

 Single output layer set with independent layers

 Independent layers can be created by encoding video sequences separately using the VVC encoder.
 Then a merge operation, creates a single bitstream out of the input bitstreams, using the stream merger application in VTM.
 The output bitstream contains one layer per input bitstream.
 In addition, the SEI message signalling the spatial relationship between the layer is inserted in the output bitstream.
 The decoder parses the input bitstream, the different layers and the SEI message for the spatial relationship and outputs a single output picture out of the decoding of the different layers as shown on Figure 1.